 The University of Houston does not allow total student financial aid to exceed a student's cost of attendance (COA).
 COA is an estimate of what it costs the typical student to attend the University of Houston.
 Your COA includes tuition and fees, room and board, books and supplies, transportation, and personal expenses.
 Exceptions are made for Pell Grant recipients, whose financial aid packages can add up to the COA plus the amount of the Pell Grant.
 Awards from the University of Houston are subject to change depending on the entire student award package and the student's COA.

-Please note that due to the University’s Winter Break, the email@example.com email address will not be monitored and will only be accepting letters of recommendation beginning December 20 through January 4.
+Please note that due to the University’s Winter Break, the email@example.com email address will not be monitored December 20 through January 4.
+However, candidates can continue to submit letters of recommendation via email until the deadline on January 3.
 Additionally, the University of Houston will be completely closed from December 23 through January 2.
 Applicants are encouraged to plan accordingly.